Saturday, August 05, 2017

 Miraculously, the sturdy structure of the Cathedral withstood the destructive forces during the Cultural Revolution.
 Its hall was used as a warehouse for a state-run departmental store.
 The windows were bricked up and high concrete walls were erected around all four sides of the building making the Cathedral inaccessible and invisible from the street.
 For decades, it remained invisible to the public.
 It become even more concealed after auto shop, pen factory and apartments were built around the enclosure.

-It finally made a come back after the Central Government of China designated the Cathedral a national cultural heritage site in 1996 as part of the campaign to protect historical site.
-Following this designation, US$1.5 mission was donated by local businesses, local enterprises and individuals from the surrounding area to facilitate restoration work.
+It finally made a come back after the Central Government of China designated the Cathedral a national cultural heritage site in 1996 as part of the campaign to protect historical sites.
+Following this designation, US$1.5 million was donated by local businesses, local enterprises and individuals from the surrounding area to facilitate restoration work.
 All surrounding buildings deemed obstructive were torn down.
 Its magnificent appearance was finally restored in 1997.

 Since its restoration, the Cathedral has been turned into the Municipal Architecture and Art Museum.